Comprehensive Post-COVID Care Now Available! Click here to learn more.

 Pollen Allergies

 Pollen Allergies are also called seasonal allergies.
 It is also referred to by many people as “hay fever”.
-Scientists call it seasonal allergy rhinitis.
-When the weather changes plants, trees and flowers release tiny particles called pollen in the air to fertilize other plants.
+Scientists call it seasonal allergic rhinitis.
+When the weather changes plants, trees, and flowers release tiny particles called pollen in the air to fertilize other plants.

 Most allergic reactions are caused by pollen coming from trees, weeds, and grass.
-Pollen is one of the main causes of allergies in the United States.
+Pollen’s pet dander is one of the main causes of allergies in the United States.
 If you ask what are the symptoms of pollen allergy?
 The allergic reaction against pollen leads to symptoms like sneezing, watery eyes, and runny nose amongst a few.

 How to Avoid Allergy Fatigue?